Clearlake Oaks, California

 Clearlake Oaks is a census-designated place (CDP) in Lake County, California, United States.
 It is located on the northeast of Clear Lake, 8 miles (13.8 km) northwest of the town of Clearlake, at an elevation of 1,335 feet (407 m).
-The population was 2,359 at the 2010 census, down from 2,402 at the 2000 census.
+The population was 2,551 at the 2020 census, up from 2,359 at the 2010 census.

 History

 The community was formerly named Stubbs and Clear Lake Oaks.

 The site of the original town, inland of State Route 20, was subdivided by the 1920s.
 Situated in a broad canyon mouth, the original town site is about 4 blocks long and 3 deep, triangular in shape, with a plaza site in its center.
 Today the plaza is paved and used for parking by the church located along the west side.
 Most of the homes in the village remain true to their "fishing cottage" roots.

 The Stubbs post office opened in 1926, and changed its name to Clearlake Oaks in 1935.
 The name Stubbs honored Charles Stubbs, a local landowner.

 The relocation of the post office, the aging population, and the coming of Wal-Mart have combined to kill the "downtown".
 In 1990, there were two markets, a chain hardware store, two gas stations, video store, salon, and several restaurants and bars.
 A privately operated marina had fish and ski boats for rent.
 But by the late nineties, Clearlake Oaks was down to one market, one convenience store, and a struggling antique store.

 The park, beach, and pier were refurbished a few years back.
-Recently, a wine-tasting room has opened and live music can again be heard at The Barn.
-There is hope that something may be yet built at the sites of The Timbers or Sal's Market.
 As of 2007, the property next to the grocery store was being cleared and turned into a park, called Nylander Park after the owner of the local grocery store.
-There are two gas stations, several saloons, a post office, and several restaurants.